I’m sure you have an opinion on what’s best for your hair. But we can all agree that wrapping the hair at night is crucial.

 Read on to learn more on efficiently wrapping your hair overnight.

 Before you wrap the scarf over your hair, you should use a comb to part your hair to the top of your neck.
 Brush the hair and keep it smooth.
-Use bobby pins to hold the hair down in place.
+Use bobby pins to hold the hair down in place, if you have to.

 The Greenhouse Style